Barbog/deja-website/pages/en/faq'ing-read-me.md

 DeJā is a private gathering celebrated on private property, open to those who learn about the event and make their way to the property.

-The visas help to determine how many people will be attending and how they plan to participate.
+The entries help to determine how many people will be attending and how they plan to participate.
 This in turn helps with the logistics of the infrastructure as well as providing a census.